QuiltMC/quilt-mappings/CONTRIBUTING.md

 **Description**: Used for pull request that focus mainly on changing the names of existing mappings.

 **Required Approvals**: 3
-- At least 2 approvals must come directly from a Mappings team member, and the other one should come from a Mappings Triage member.
+- At least 2 approvals must come directly from a Mappings team member, and the other one can come from a Mappings Triage member or another Mappings Team member.

 **Final Comment Period**:
 - Snapshots: 4 days